radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The proxy can do RADIUS/UDP to some servers and RadSec to others.

 Delegation of responsibilities and separation of tasks are important security principles.
-By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.
+By moving all RadSec knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

 # Default ports and shared secrets
 {: #portusage}